mars-project/mars/docs/source/installation/ray.rst

 Run on Ray
 =================

-Mars also has deep integration with Ray and can run on `Ray <https://docs.ray.io/en/latest/>` efficiently and natively.
+Mars also has deep integration with Ray and can run on `Ray <https://docs.ray.io/en/latest/>`_ efficiently and natively.
-Running mars on ray is simple.
+Running Mars on Ray is simple.

 Basic steps
 -----------